 Indigestion that lasts for a long time or occurs repeatedly requires advice from a doctor.
 Indigestion with additional symptoms such as shortness of breath, chest pain or pressure, arm pain, and sweating requires immediate medical attention, since these can be symptoms of a heart attack.
 Indigestion accompanied by vomiting, a yellow color in the skin or eyes (jaundice), black feces (which may be due to blood in the feces), or weight loss also requires medical attention.

-One bacterium can hide in the stomach mucus, where it's protected from the acidic contents in the stomach.
+One bacterium can hide in the stomach mucus, where it's protected from the acidic contents in the lumen of the stomach.
 This bacterium is called Helicobacter pylori, or H. pylori.
 In some people this bacterium causes no apparent problems, but in others an H. pylori infection can result in painful inflammation of the stomach lining (gastritis) and sores called stomach, gastric, or peptic ulcers.
 A peptic ulcer can also form at the start of the small intestine.

 Small Intestine Facts

 1. The small intestine is about 20 feet (6 meters) long and is the longest part of the digestive tract.
 It has three sections, which are called the duodenum, the jejunum, and the ileum.

 2. The small intestine is folded into loops in order to fit into the abdominal cavity.

 3. Bile made by the liver is stored in the gall bladder until it’s needed.
 Bile is sent to the small intestine when fat is eaten to help break up the fat.

 4. The pancreas sends several digestive enzymes into the small intestine.
 Two of these are pancreatic amylase, which digests starch into maltose, and lipase, which digests fats into glycerol and fatty acids.

 5. The pancreas also sends trypsinogen to the small intestine.
-The inactive trypsin is turned into active trypsin in the small intestine.
+The inactive trypsin is turned into active trypsin in the intestine.
 Trypsin then digests proteins (which are made of long chains of amino acids) into peptides (short chains of amino acids).